 This content has been automatically translated from Ukrainian.

-Half-truth (half-truth or mixed truth) — is a type of information manipulation when only part of the true information is provided, choosing it in such a way as to create a distorted or selective image of the situation.
-Half-truths can include concealment of facts, selective data selection, or overgeneralization.
+A half-truth (half-truth or mixed truth) is a type of information manipulation where only part of the true information is provided, selecting it in such a way as to create a distorted or selective image of the situation.
+A half-truth can include hiding facts, selective data picking, or excessive generalization.

-Half-truths can be used to influence the opinion of the audience, create a certain impression or justify specific points of view.
-Since the existing facts are partially true, this type of manipulation can be particularly effective because it can seem more objective and reliable.
+A half-truth can be used to influence the audience's opinion, create a certain impression, or justify specific points of view.
+Since existing facts are partially true, this type of manipulation can be particularly effective, as it may seem more objective and credible.

-It is important to be attentive and able to think critically, distinguish a complete picture of the situation and look for additional sources of information to gain a complete understanding of the events.
+It is important to be attentive and able to think critically, distinguish the full picture of the situation, and seek additional sources of information to gain a complete understanding of events.

 This post doesn't have any additions from the author yet.